 *For groups who are not a part of a therapeutic setting, the activity ends here.
 A concluding large group discussion can take place as a way of processing the experience.
 I would suggest utilizing the questions below to facilitate a closing conversation:

-STEP 13: Behavioral Adjustments.
+Step 13: Behavioral Adjustments.
 For individuals in a setting in which behavior modification is desired, this final step helps to move the awareness gleaned from this exercise to informed and motivated decision-making.
-Hand each person two of the below prompt:
+Hand each person two of the below prompts:

 If you want to either maintain or decrease the presence of this value in your life, please list two concrete ways by which you can do that.